visiblehandinc/policies/source/sections/key_definitions.md

 * *Off-Site*: For the purpose of storage of Backup media, off-site is defined as any location separate from the building in which the backup was created.
 It must be physically separate from the creating site.

-* *Organization*: For the purposes of this policy, the term “organization” shall mean C3LX.
+* *Organization*: For the purposes of this policy, the term “organization” shall mean VisibleHand.

-* *Partner*: Contractual bound 3rd party vendor with integration with the C3LX Platform.
+* *Partner*: Contractual bound 3rd party vendor with integration with the VisibleHand Platform.
 May offer Add-on services.

-* *Platform*: The overall technical environment of C3LX.
+* *Platform*: The overall technical environment of VisibleHand.

 * *Protected Health Information (PHI)*: Individually identifiable health information that is created by or received by the organization, including demographic information, that identifies an individual, or provides a reasonable basis to believe the information can be used to identify an individual, and relates to: